 NOTE: There is no specific section in the current version of the CTLS to upload this information.
 This information should be uploaded as an attachment under the "Record Keeping Examples" section.

-Copy of government issued identification

-In order to verify the identity of the applicant and/or responsible person, a copy of government-issued identification must be provided.
+Copy of government issued identification (Analytical testing and research licences only) In order to verify the identity of the applicant and/or responsible person, a copy of government-issued identification must be provided.